 Facing criminal charges can be one of the most difficult things you experience.
-This process can result in stress and worry.
-This is especially so when the allegations involve steep consequences.
+This process can result in stress and worry, especially when the allegations involve steep consequences.

 Your lawyer can be your advocate and take on your case.
-You can count on them to:
+You can count on us to:

 Build a Defense Strategy

-When an attorney with our firm reviews your case, they could give you insight into the strength of your defense.
+When a Daytona Beach criminal defense attorney with our firm reviews your case, they could give you insight into the strength of your defense.

 When they review the situation, they can look for evidence that shows the arresting officer didn’t follow protocol.
 For example, they might not have had reasonable suspicion or probable cause.